vitoleandro/challenge_exzeo/readme.md

 **TASKS**
 * All of the base, novice, and intermediate requirements
 + Allow the top 100 to be searchable
-+ Allow the top 100 to be loaded in chunks of 10 when a user scrolls or presses a button
 + Allow the user to see more information about a selected Album
 + Host the website on the service of your choice (We enjoy cloud hosting like Azure or AWS, but we would also settle for a *.github.io address)